Get Help Today(877) 648-4288

 Risk Factors For Teenage Benzodiazepine Addiction

 A major factor involved in teenage Benzodiazepine addiction is the presence of co-occurring disorders.
 Co-occurring disorders are underlying mental or emotional conditions like depression, bipolar disorder, anxiety, or low self-esteem that exist alongside a substance use disorder.
 Co-occurring disorders often lead sufferers to self-medicate by abusing substances such as Benzos.
 Teens are especially susceptible to a number of mental health disorders and are less likely to be diagnosed than adults.
 For example, 25.1% of individuals between 13 to 18 suffer from an anxiety disorder.

-Exposure to music with suggestive lyrics of Benzo use can pique a teen’s curiosity to experiment, and teens with family members who use Benzos may find themselves exploring their family’s medicine cabinets.
+Exposure to music with suggestive lyrics of Benzo use can pique a teen’s curiosity to experiment.
+Teens with family members who use Benzos have more access to the substance, making it easier for them to abuse it.

 Detox For Teenage Benzodiazepine Addiction

-If a teen has developed an addiction to Benzodiazepines, they will have to medically detox, or safely purge their body of the chemical, in order to recover.
+If a teen has developed an addiction to Benzodiazepines, they will have to medically detox to safely purge their body of the chemical.
+This is the first step towards treating an addiction.
 Attempting detox at home unsupervised can be difficult and is not recommended because of withdrawal symptoms and potentially life-threatening complications.
-Withdrawal symptoms of short-acting Benzos (Xanax, Ativan, and Halcion), typically take 6 to 8 hours after last use to appear, while withdrawal symptoms of longer-acting Benzos (Valium and Librium) take 24 to 48 hours.
+Withdrawal symptoms of short-acting Benzos (Xanax, Ativan, and Halcion), typically begin 6 to 8 hours after last use, while withdrawal symptoms of longer-acting Benzos (Valium and Librium) take 24 to 48 hours.
 Individuals attempting at-home detox can experience uncomfortable side effects, some of which are potentially dangerous, including:

 - Intense cravings